 Here's a breakdown of standard coverage for business visit visas:

-How Employers Can Meet Saudi Insurance Requirements—Step by Step
+How Employers Can Meet Saudi Insurance Requirements

 For employers managing business travel for multiple employees, insurance compliance doesn’t need to be complex.
 Saudi Arabia has built insurance directly into the visa process, which removes much of the administrative burden-if HR teams know what to expect.